 The key challenge has been to quantify relationships.
 While the relationships themselves may not be directly quantifiable, the behaviours and outcomes associated with relationships clearly are; what is required is a systematic framework to organise them so that all facets of the relationship are assessed.
 The Relational Proximity Framework® provides the required language and categories of thinking, and in doing so enables decisions to be made on those behaviours and outcomes.
 The ability to identify and quantify relational issues is a huge asset to senior management who, after all, spend almost all their time dealing with relational issues with their various stakeholders.

 We can therefore help companies and communities to address some of their most pressing concerns – a widespread realisation that they need to measure and manage relationships – by offering a framework and tools to do just that.
-Relationships Global is committed to finding ways to equip companies and communities to achieve greater sustainable profitability and wider social benefit.
+Relational Research is committed to finding ways to equip companies and communities to achieve greater sustainable profitability and wider social benefit.